Check the duration of cover - your policy must cover you for the entire trip. If you extend, you must update your policy whilst abroad.

 If I miss my flight, due to unforeseen circumstances, am I covered or entitled to compensation?

-You will be covered if you miss your flight for any reason which are mentioned in your policy.
-If they’re not mentioned, you won’t be covered.
-It's worth checking your policy, as each provider will be different.
+You may be covered under the missed departure section of your policy if you miss your flight due to unforeseen circumstances such as breakdowns, illness, or other events specified in your policy.
+If these circumstances are not mentioned, you won’t be covered.
+It’s worth checking your policy, as each provider will be different.

 Additionally, it’s worth noting that if you miss a flight due to a fault of airline, such as delays or a mechanical failure, it is the responsibility of the airline to ensure your flight runs on time.
 If they fail to do so, the airline is responsible for compensating you, not your backpacker insurance provider.